 "On six, his tee shot was short of the water and I watched the second shot land on the front of the green and roll up and in.
-I got to pick the ball out of the cup for him.
-I was fortune to get to see it."

 The short missed putts helped keep Ahlen from breaking 80.
 He shot an 81.

 "I made a couple of double bogeys," said Ahlen.
 "I seem to be making those more often these days," said Ahlen.
 "But I beat my age by two shots playing by USGA rules from the blue tees at Berkshire Hills."

 Ahlen remains an ageless wonder and local golfing treasure with a golf club in his hands.

 On the of great things about Berkshire County's head professionals is their willingness to help each other, even if it costs them once in a while in tournament play.

 Berkshire Hills Country Club's Josh Hillman leans on advice from Taconic Golf Club's Rick Pohle and Wyantenuck Country Club's Tom Sullivan, for instance.

 Stockbridge Golf Club's Steve Mazzariello also has given credit to Sullivan for helping him earn a spot in the Massachusetts Open last fall.

 This week, it was Sullivan who was thanking a fellow pro after the Hoosac Bank Pro-Am at Berkshire Hills.